 This is a “one-stop resource shop” for GCC Researchers.
 We provide numerous resources for you to use as you write your grants: the official GCC Grants Process, descriptions about our facilities (e.g., AU, GCC, shared resources, physical and intellectual environment), where to find NIH grant documents and instructions, and much more.

 This outside consulting group provides assistance with writing of specific aims, hypothesis development, and reviewer critiques through the Augusta University Research Institute.

 Researchers can request a review of their extramural grant application by a nationally or internationally recognized senior scientist in the appropriate field.
 Funds for this are provided by the Division of Sponsored Program Administration.

-The Resources Repository contains up-to-date descriptions of facilities available at AU and the GCC to assist faculty in the writing and preparation of their grant proposals.
-This includes descriptions of both GCC and university shared resources and core facilities and other institutional resources.
+The Augusta University Resources Repository contains up-to-date descriptions of facilities available at AU to assist faculty in the writing and preparation of their grant proposals.